 Archived posts are periodically posted to your Twitter profile and your Twitter followers will click on them, thus discovering old content and re-engaging them with your blog.
 Furthermore, they may re-tweet your posts, leading to their discovery by people who hadn’t previously heard of you.

 In order to get the most out of this plugin, I recommend that you create a specific tag (e.g. “Tweetable”) for only those posts that you think are “evergreen” and worthy of being promoted.
 Then set Evergreen Post Tweeter to only tweet out those posts.

 What Tips Do You Have to Increase Traffic?

 The six tips above are some of my favorites, especially because they are so actionable — you can implement them in moments and start to reap the benefits immediately.
 And that’s what we all want at the end of the day: actionable tips that we can put into practice.

-However, I have really only scratched the surface above in terms of utilizing WordPress to drive more traffic to your site.
+However, I have really only scratched the surface above in terms of utilizing WordPress to increase traffic to your site.
 Which is why I want your help now.
-What do you do to drive more traffic to your WordPress site?
+What do you do to increase traffic to your WordPress site?
 Do you have any tips to share?
 Please let us know in the comments section below!